 In the video, Gavin explains how if he used to receive a letter asking him to come for an appointment, he would just put them in the bin.
 This is because, firstly, he didn't always understand the letter and secondly, if it looked a bit scary, he didn't like the idea of going, so he would bin them and not tell anyone he had received them.
-He would have gone down as a DNA and not had his treatment, so knowing a bit about the person before communication is vital...
+He would have gone down as a Did Not Attend and not had his treatment, so knowing a bit about the person before communication is vital...

 Think about your website - do you have easy links to information for your learning disability patients?
 Remember - if you get it right for people with a learning disability, you get it right for everyone...
 Everyone likes bitesize simple information.

-Think about your referral process - Does it work for people with a learning disability who may not have someone to help them?
-How complicated is the process?
-Do you ask the GPs to highlight if the person has a learning disability or has a relative who has a learning disability who may need extra support through their hospice or palliative care involvement?
+Think about your appointment process - Does it work for people with a learning disability who may not have someone to help them?
+How complicated is the press 1, press 2, process?
+Do you have a designated line that bypasses that process for the patients who would find the appointment process a barrier to getting healthcare?